foxanna/flutter_theme_workshop/workshop/05_inputs/instructions.md

 )
 ```

+Additionally, text style of the hint and of the text value entered in `TextField` can be implicitly controlled by the `titleMedium` field of the `TextTheme`, error style - by `bodySmall`.

 `TextField` borders deserve a special attention.
 They are:

 * `enabledBorder` - the border to display when the widget is enabled and is not showing an error;